qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ### Transport Authentication

-Some request have a mandatory 'password'-header parameter, because they use the Transport Layer which requires authentication with a Transport Password.
+Some request require Transport Authentication in order to access the Transport Layer.
+Authentication can be achieved by providing the Transport Password, a uuid, in the 'password'-header parameter.

 ## Dynamic Endpoint Addresses